thipages/sticky-one/README.md

         /**
          *  A required view function with 3 possible parameters
          *  (model, style, view) => html ` ... `
-         *  model : view model
+         *  model : the view model
-         *  style : view inner style
+         *  style : the view inner style
-         *  view  : a reference to the coming sticky view **/ view,
+         *  broadcast  : a reference to the event dispatcher **/ view,
         /**